 “Given Bronson’s remorse, rehabilitation and time served, I believe it’s just and fair that Bronson be released.”

-Cancer and not letting anyone down
+Determined not to let anyone down

 Although he has already served the equivalent of two murder sentences, the only circumstance that would permit Bronson’s release into the community would be if he were dying or incapacitated to the point that he could not commit a crime.